 Save and exit the configuration file.

 Restart the service:

 This should be sufficient to apply the changes.
 Alternatively, reboot the server (

 Remember that you will have to indicate the new port any time you request an SSH connection to your server, for example:

 Please note that changing the default port for SSH or any other protocol is a potential risk.
 You may find that some services cannot be configured to use with non-standard ports and will not work if the default port is changed.

-You should then fill in the information requested by the system (password, name, etc).
+Then fill in the information requested by the system (password, name, etc.).